top of page

 The noun 'realism' has its etymological roots in the early 19th century and is closely associated with the philosophical and artistic movements of that time.
 It is derived from the French word 'réalisme,' which, in turn, originates from the Latin word 'res,' meaning 'thing' or 'matter.'
 The term 'realism' came into prominence during the 19th century as a reaction against romanticism.
 Realism aimed to emphasize the accurate representation of reality in its most objective and unfiltered form, whether in literature, art, or philosophy.
 It sought to depict everyday life, ordinary people, and the world as it truly was, without idealization or romantic embellishment.
 Therefore, the etymology of 'realism' reflects its core principle of portraying the world as it exists in a tangible and unembellished manner.

-Quiz: Find the meaning of the noun realism:
+Find the correct meaning of the noun realism:

 Try Again!